 Minimum age is 18 years old.
 If you are working in the sales department the minimum age is 16 years.

-The application for volunteering at Gothenburg Horse Show 2018 closes the 30th of September 2017.
+The application for volunteering at Gothenburg Horse Show 2019 will be announced.

 The stable group